 The respondent recounted that the transit group’s bags were searched and they were driven to what he referred to as a police station and put in a cell with no access to food or water, despite the respondents’ requests.
 The room was not equipped with any windows, according to the respondent, adding there was no ventilation and extreme heat within the cell.

-As they were summoned to get up to be transferred somewhere else, one of the Police officers put handcuffs on both members of the group ; the handcuffs were tied to their belly, and the whole device was tied to a rope that was held by one of the guards.
-As the respondent protested and pointed out the illegality of the practise, he was ignored by the guard.
-“They treated us like dogs, like terrorists », he recalls.
+As they were reportedly instructed to stand so they could be transferred, one of the officers put handcuffs on both transit group members which were tied to their stomachs, which were tied to a rope held by one of the officers.
+As the respondent protested and pointed out the illegality of the practice, he was ignored by the guard.
+“They treated us like dogs, like terrorists” he recalled.

-They were then let free from the handcuffs and escorted back to the Serbian side of the border.
+According to the respondent, they were then let free from the handcuffs and escorted back to the Serbian side of the border.